 We do not intend to collect information from children under 13 years of age.
-You must be over 13 to receive TG's newsletters or use TG's online tools.
+You must be over 13 to receive our newsletters or use our online tools.
 If we learn that we have inadvertently collected personally identifying information from a child under the age of 13, we will promptly take all reasonable measures to delete the data from our system.

-TG's activities in connection with your education loans require our employees to access information regarding you and your account.
+Our activities in connection with your education loans require our employees to access information regarding you and your account.
 We may have collected this information from a number of sources, such as applications, transactions, or credit reports.
-Your loan documents and the laws and regulations governing the Federal Family Education Loan Program (the "FFELP") set forth ways in which guarantors such as TG may, or are required to, use and share information about you.
-In certain circumstances when carrying out our duties under the FFELP, we are required to disclose your information, including personally identifying information, in connection with the administration of your education loan.
-TG does not share your personally identifying information with third-party marketers.
+Your loan documents and the governing laws and regulations, including the Federal Family Education Loan Program, set forth ways in which we may, or are required to, use and share information about you.
+In certain circumstances when carrying out our duties, we are required to disclose your information, including personally identifying information, in connection with the administration of your education loan.
+We do not share your personally identifying information with third-party marketers.

 A Web beacon is a small (usually 1x1 pixels) transparent image that is embedded in an HTML-formatted email message.
 Whenever the mail is opened with a graphical mail reader, the image is downloaded from a Web server in the same manner as an image is downloaded from a website, allowing the server to track the download in its access logs.

-If you have any questions or comments regarding this policy, please email the webmaster or contact TG using the information below:
+If you have any questions or comments regarding Privacy, please email the Privacy Officer or contact us using the information below:

 P.O.
 Box 83100

 Round Rock, TX 78683-3100